 <address> is the current position in memory of the function we want to call.
-Since we don’t know the absolute address, being the library dynamically loaded, we use the library’s jump table to retrieve the base address and get the function address as a fixed offset from the former.
+Since we don’t know the absolute address, being the library is dynamically loaded, we use the library’s jump table to retrieve the base address and get the function address as a fixed offset from the former.

 Many Amiga programmers know the magic addresses by heart hence the magic numbers.
 For example, the

-OpenLibrary function can be found at address
+OpenLibrary function can be found at the address

 -552 relative to the library base, while

 OpenLibrary function, then, you need the following code: